Are universities meeting law students’ support needs?

 • Compare like‑for‑like with other subject areas and demographic cohorts, then target where assessment clarity, timetabling or support visibility will move sentiment most.

-• Export concise, anonymised summaries for programme teams and professional services to brief action without extra analysis overhead.
+• Export concise, anonymised summaries for programme teams and professional services, so they can act without extra analysis overhead.

-• Evidence change by year with transparent methods that align to NSS themes and the Common Aggregation Hierarchy used across UK HE.
+• Evidence change year on year with transparent methods aligned to NSS themes and the Common Aggregation Hierarchy used across UK higher education.

 Request a walkthrough